wix-playground/stylable-components/specs/modal/readme.md

 ### Modal Sizing

-The modal size has 2 presets (small and large), and can accept custom width and height using the `width` and `height` attributes.
+The modal size has 3 presets (small, medium and large), and can accept custom width and height using the `width` and `height` attributes.
 If `height` is declared, overflow can be declared or will default to `overflow:visible`.

 ```html